18 of the best French restaurants in Dubai

 La Cantine du Faubourg

-There’s a cool ambiance to be experienced in the eclectic design of this restaurant in DIFC.
-Its creators, Pierre Pirajean and Helena Paraboschi ,are artists and sculptors and it certainly shows.
+There’s a cool ambience to be experienced in the eclectic design of this restaurant in DIFC.
+Its creators, Pierre Pirajean and Helena Paraboschi are artists and sculptors, and it certainly shows.
 Dramatic red hues clash with neon lights, vibrant artwork and whitewashed walls and while it’s a top spot for a business lunch, go for dinner after dark and enjoy a luxe party atmosphere.

-Get your French cuisine fix at any time of the day at La Farine, as this cute little cafe is open 24 hours a day, 7 days a week (yes, really).
-They reckon they serve ‘the best baguettes in Dubai’ along with a selection of pastries and bespoke cakes for special occasions.
+Get your French cuisine fix at any time of the day at La Farine as this cute little cafe is open 24 hours a day, 7 days a week (yes, really).
+They claim to serve ‘the best baguettes in Dubai’ along with a selection of pastries and bespoke cakes for special occasions.

 This French-fusion bistro by chef Pierre Gagnaire boasts trendy interiors, an inventive menu and equally artsy cocktails.
 It’s a restaurant you won’t forget in a while with a pretty, slightly eccentric design that will have you seeing something different everywhere you look, from rose-adorned walls to pink flamingos.

 The Alps meets Dubai at this rustic alpine chalet-themed restaurant in Madinat Jumeirah.
-Food here is hearty, with dishes designed to remind you of dining in a ski chalet: Think juicy meat, full-bodied sauces and lots and lots of cheese.
-In fact, the cauldron of cheese fondue, the gooey raclette and the penne pasta – prepared in a parmesan wheel – are the restaurants’s three best-sellers.
+The food here is hearty, with dishes designed to remind you of dining in a ski chalet.
+Think juicy meat, full-bodied sauces and lots and lots of cheese.
+The cauldron of cheese fondue, the gooey raclette and the penne pasta – prepared in a parmesan wheel – are the restaurants’ three best-sellers.

 St Tropez Bistro

-Just the name is enough to make you want to pay this place a visit, with most of us finding our holiday dreams drifting away to the picturesque coastal town on the French Riviera.
-It’s got a beautiful setting on the ground floor at Mall of the Emirates and is a nice change to the usual restaurants at you tend to visit there.
+Just the name is enough to make you want to visit this spot with most of us finding our holiday dreams drifting away to the picturesque coastal town on the French Riviera.
+It’s got a beautiful setting on the ground floor at Mall of the Emirates and is a nice change to the usual restaurants you tend to visit at the popular mall.